slimtoolkit/slim/README.md

 ## NOTES

-1. The code is really really ugly at this point in time :)
+1. The code is still pretty ugly at this point in time :)
 2. Each app directory contains a dummy `.git` directory because `godep` fails to work without it.